-On March 24 of this year, the ride-sharing company Uber 1 of self-driving vehicles off the roads in Arizona after one of its vehicles was involved in an accident in Tempe.
-This follows similar suspensions of service in San Francisco and Pittsburgh after Uber’s self-driving cars were caught running red lights.
+On March 24 of this year, the ride-sharing company Uber pulled its fleet1 of self-driving vehicles off the roads in Arizona after one of its vehicles was involved in an accident in Tempe.
+This follows similar suspensions of service in San Francisco and Pittsburgh after Uber's self-driving cars were caught running red lights.
 Although the car involved in the Arizona accident had a driver behind the wheel at the time of the crash, it was in self-driving mode and was struck by another car that failed to yield to it.
 These types of incidents highlight the growing pains of a new transportation industry that many predict will eventually render driving a personal vehicle a thing of the past.

 However, we have quite a way to go until we get to a completely driverless future, and until we do, these vehicles will have to share the road with human drivers.
 A major legal issue facing the self-driving car industry revolves around the issue of who is responsible when a self-driving vehicle gets into an accident.
 With traditional human-powered vehicles, the driver who is at fault for the accident is responsible for it; but what if there is no human driver to be held accountable?
 How can a person who is injured in an accident with a robotic car recover?
 These questions are very new, but the courts, federal agencies, and the technology industry are all working to come up with answers to them.